 **Living and Leading with Honor**

-Students who are interested in serving on the Honor Council should contact CHECS or members of the Student Honor Council.
+Students who are interested in serving on the Honor Council should contact CHECS any member of the Student Honor Council.
 Interested students will need to submit an application and complete an interview process to determine which students are selected to serve on the committee.
-Applications are available online or available to pick up in the CHECS office on the 3rd floor of the DSU.
+Below you will find the PDF version of the application.
+Please contact us with any questions at 757-594-7190.